Professional practice

 Re Coroin Limited; McKillen v Misland (Cyprus) Limited [2012] EWHC 2343 (Ch).
 Acted for Patrick McKillen in relation to a dispute over ownership and control of Claridges, the Berkeley and the Connaught hotels.

 Ruth has a strong company law practice, having appeared in a number of Chancery proceedings raising particular points of company law, shareholder disputes, just and equitable winding up petitions and unfair prejudice petitions.
-Examples include:
+She is currently retained in respect of a number of shareholder disputes concerning very sizeable and high profile corporate entities.

-Edward Wojakowski v Arthur Matyas & Ors Acted on behalf of a former director in substantial unfair prejudice proceedings in which multiple misappropriations of company assets have been alleged, together with further breaches of the applicable directors’ duties.
+Edward Wojakowski v Arthur Matyas & Ors (the Tonstate litigation).
+Acted on behalf of a former director in substantial unfair prejudice proceedings in which multiple misappropriations of company assets have been alleged, together with further breaches of the applicable directors’ duties.

 Global Gaming Ventures (Group Ltd) v Global Gaming Ventures (Holdings) Ltd & Ors [2018] EWCA Civ 68.
 Successfully represented a director/shareholder urgently seeking information in relation to the sale of shares by receivers for a nominal sum.